BivouacAgency/payload-revalidate/README.md

 - 📦 Available on npm: `npm install payload-revalidate`
 - 🔗 GitHub: [BivouacAgency/payload-revalidate](https://github.com/BivouacAgency/payload-revalidate)
 - ⚠️ Some warnings may be present
+- 💿 Only tested with PostgreSQL.
+The behaviour seem to differ with other databases.

 ## Compatibility